MicrosoftDocs/sql-docs/docs/advanced-analytics/r/how-to-do-realtime-scoring.md

 You must enable this feature for each database that you want to use for scoring.
 The server administrator should run the command-line utility, RegisterRExt.exe, which is included with the RevoScaleR package.

 > [!NOTE]
 > In order for realtime scoring to work, SQL CLR functionality needs to be enabled in the instance and the database needs to be marked trustworthy.
 When you run the script, these actions are performed for you.
-However, you should consider the additional security implications of doing this.
+However, you should consider the additional security implications.

 1. Open an elevated command prompt, and navigate to the folder where RegisterRExt.exe is located.
 The following path can be used in a default installation: